christorange/pet-safe/README.md

 brew install pnpm
 ```

-We will use pnpm as our package manager for this project, only the pnpm lock file should be tracked with git, **only use `pnpm add` and `pnpm uninstall` to add or remove dependencies**.
+We will use pnpm as our package manager for this project, only the pnpm lock file should be tracked with git, **only use `pnpm i` and `pnpm uninstall` to add or remove dependencies**.
 When running other commands, like `npx ...` ( `pnpm ...` )or `npm run ...` ( `pnpm run...` ), you can freely choose your preferred one since they're equivalent.

 Next, install Ionic CLI globally on your machine
 ```